IAMBHUSHANCHAVAN/campus-finderBackend/README.md

 The API should now be up and running, ready to serve incoming requests.

+## Api Features:

+* **User Authentication**: Implementing a secure user authentication system to enable users to create accounts, log in, and access personalized features.

+* **Profile Editing**: Allowing users to modify their profile information, making it easier to keep their details up to date.

+* **Personalized Wishlist**: Enabling users to create a personalized wishlist by adding their favorite colleges and schools, allowing for easy access and organization of preferred choices.

+* **Search Feature**: Allowing users to search through different colleges and schools.

+* **Review Management**: Facilitating users to post, view, and manage reviews for different schools and colleges, contributing to an informed decision-making process.

+* **Powerful CRUD APIs**: Providing Create, Read, Update, and Delete APIs to manage colleges and schools, ensuring efficient data management.

+* **Admin Privileges**: Limiting certain functionalities, such as adding, deleting, or editing entries, to the admin role to maintain data integrity.

 ## To check api
 If you are using the Thunder client to test the API, you can import the **api_collection.json** file provided in this repository.
 The collection contains sample API requests that you can use to interact with the backend.